YuxinYaoo/HR-Analytics/README.md

 ### Results
-- Achieved an accuracy of 78% in predicting employee attrition using the decision tree model.
+- Achieved an accuracy of 86.96% in predicting employee attrition using the Gradient Boosting Classifier model.

 ## Key Findings and Recommendations